Thompson Sampling Algorithms for Cascading Bandits: Numerical experiments

-For the {\algCasLin} algorithm, it is essential to pick an appropriate $\lambda$ to balance between exploration and exploitation.
-Varying $\lambda$ is equivalent to tuning the variance of Thompson samples~(see Line~5 of Algorithm~\ref{alg:casLinTS'}).
-For simplicity, we only show the results of $\lambda = 0.04$ and $\lambda= 0.08$, though this parameter and hence, the algorithm, may be tuned to obtain potentially better performance.
-Besides, we note that other algorithms such as {\sc CascadeLinUCB} and {\sc CascadeLinTS} ~\citep{ZongNSNWK16} also contain tuning parameters (called $\sigma$), and thus our algorithm is similar to these other competing algorithms in this aspect.
-Although the two algorithms proposed in \cite{ZongNSNWK16} may be tuned to obtain potentially better performances, we do not do so but set the value of the parameter $\sigma$ to be the same as that suggested by \cite{ZongNSNWK16}.
+For {\algCasLin}, it is essential to pick an appropriate $\lambda$ to balance exploration and exploitation.
+Varying $\lambda$ is equivalent to tuning the variance of the Thompson samples~(see Line~5 of Algorithm~\ref{cascadeTS_alg:casLinTS'}).
+We note that other algorithms such as {\sc CascadeLinUCB} and {\sc CascadeLinTS} ~\citep{ZongNSNWK16} also contain tuning parameters (called $\sigma$), and thus our algorithm is similar to these other competing algorithms in this aspect.
+However, in Figure~\ref{cascadeTS_pic:lin_toy_probSet5}, we have displayed results in which the hyperparameters of all algorithms are tuned on a logarithmic scale to be fair.

-Lastly, we would like to mention that our {\algCasLin} algorithm does not outperform other algorithms under all problem settings.
+Lastly, we submit that our {\algCasLin} algorithm does not outperform other algorithms under all problem settings.
 Indeed, the performances of all algorithms based on the linear bandit model are sensitive to the amount of training data $A_{\text{train}}\in \{0,1\}^{m\times L}$ (i.e., the number of rows $m$) and the choice of $d$.
-However, it is worth emphasizing that our proposed algorithm is computationally efficient and possesses appealing (asymptotic) {\em theoretical guarantees}; cf.~Theorem~\ref{thm:mainLin}.
+However, it is worth emphasizing that our proposed algorithm is computationally efficient and possesses appealing (asymptotic) {\em theoretical guarantees}; cf.~Theorem~\ref{cascadeTS_thm:mainLin}.
+Indeed, it is the only Thompson sampling algorithm for linear cascading bandits that admits such theoretical guarantees.